Flow of Grace

 Related Scripture

 "...try to live a holy life, because no one will see the Lord without it.
 Guard against turning back from the grace of God.
-Let no one become like a bitter plant that grows up and causes many troubles with its poison." — Hebrews 12:14-15 (GNTD)
+Let no one become like a bitter plant that grows up and causes many troubles with its poison." — Hebrews 12:14-15 (GNT)

 “But the Spirit produces love, joy, peace, patience, kindness, goodness, faithfulness, humility, and self-control.
 There is no law against such things as these.
 And those who belong to Christ Jesus have put to death their human nature with all its passions and desires.
 The Spirit has given us life; he must also control our lives.
-We must not be proud or irritate one another or be jealous of one another.” — Galatians 5:22-26 (GNTD)
+We must not be proud or irritate one another or be jealous of one another.” — Galatians 5:22-26 (GNT)

 “For by grace you have been saved through faith, and this is not from you; it is the gift of God; it is not from works, so no one may boast.” — Ephesians 2:8-9 (NABRE)